 And talking about success, one of the mums from our volunteer contingent showed how she misspent her youth by dominating the pinball machine.
 Actually, there was a lot of action in the games arcade zone outside the laser tag arena.
 With racing simulators, dance machines, air hockey and the like, the blood was pumping and the competitive spirit was definitely on display.

-Prices start at $7-00 per laser game, and the centre has package deals for birthdays and groups, and discounts for super sessions.
+The centre has package deals for birthdays and groups, and discounts for super sessions.
 The Launceston Zone 3 centre is located at 9 Swantson Park Drive off Waverley Road in the light industrial park.
 A little out of the way, but the kids (and adults!) will thank you for taking the effort.
 For more information about Zone 3, call (03) 6339 2585 or visit their website.